martinResearch/numba_midi/README.md

 # numba_midi
-numba-accelerated python midi score processing library
+A numba-accelerated Python library for MIDI score processing.

-# Design choices
+### Design Choices

-The implementation is in pure python and as a results is portable and easy to modify.
-We use numpy vectorized operations when possible and use numba for some operations that are hard to vectorize.
-Using lexicographic sorting allows to perform many operations efficiently without python loops.
+The implementation is in pure Python, making it portable and easy to modify.
+We use NumPy vectorized operations when possible and leverage Numba for operations that are difficult to vectorize.
+Lexicographic sorting allows for efficient operations without Python loops.

-# Music score Interfaces
+### Music Score Interfaces

-The `Score` class represent music score with notes prepresented as atomic items with start time and durations instead of note-on and note-off events that need to be matched.
+The `Score` class represents a music score with notes as atomic items, including start times and durations, instead of note-on and note-off events that need to be matched.
 This representation is more convenient for offline processing.

-We also provide a `MidiScore` class is intended to be as close as possible to the raw midi data using midi events representations with note on and note off events.
-This class is used as an intermediate representation when reading and writing from/to midi files.
+The `MidiScore` class is designed to closely mirror raw MIDI data using MIDI event representations with note-on and note-off events.
+This class serves as an intermediate representation when reading from and writing to MIDI files.

-# Piano roll
+### Piano Roll

-We provide a `PianoRoll` dataclass with conversion function from and to midi scores.
+We provide a `PianoRoll` dataclass with conversion functions to and from MIDI scores.

-# To Do
+### To Do

-* support Midi writing
+* Support MIDI writing